Gladys Pearl Baker: 1933-1952: Mental issues

 After an escape attempt, Baker was transferred from Norwalk State Hospital to the Agnews State Mental Hospital (now Agnews Developmental Center), near San Francisco, a more secure facility.
 By June 1939, Baker lived at a clinic-supervised boardinghouse in San Francisco.
 By the mid-1940s, Baker had been released by Agnews and moved to Portland, Oregon.
 In April 1946, Baker traveled to southern California by bus and Norma Jeane took her into her apartment in Ana Lower's duplex.
 Baker helped Norma Jeane schedule modeling appointments and with the shopping.
 After several months, she had trouble adjusting to living with people and moved out of Norma Jeane's apartment.
 Concerned that reporters might find out about Baker's mental illness, Norma Jeane, then going by Marilyn Monroe, said that both of her parents were dead.

-1949-52: Marriage to John Stewart Eley

 Baker was married for a third time in 1949, to the electrician John Stewart Eley.
 Baker claimed that Eley was an abusive alcoholic and filed for divorce in February 1952.
 The situation was complicated by another woman who claimed to have married Eley before 1949.
 Eley died on April 23, 1952, and the other woman was awarded his estate.